Eco-Evolutionary Feedback in Host--Pathogen Spatial Dynamics: Results

-One can calculate the minimum sustainable value of $\tau$ in the mean-field approximation \cite{mobilia2006b} by balancing the birth and death rates.
+Another difference between spatial and nonspatial host--consumer systems is the rate at which consumers must reproduce in order to sustain their population.
+One can calculate the minimum sustainable value of~$\tau$ in the mean-field approximation~\cite{mobilia2006b} by balancing the birth and death rates.
 If the host population is small compared to the total ecosystem size, then the minimum sustainable $\tau$ is the value which satisfies $k\tau = v$, where $k$ is the number of neighbors adjacent to a site.
-For the parameters used in Figure~\ref{fig:minmax-6apr2011}(A), this value would be 0.05, a factor of 4 lower than that seen in the spatial evolving ecosystem.
-Figure~\ref{fig:phasediagram}(B) plots the minimum sustainable $\tau$ in mean-field and spatial systems as a function of $g$.
-Both the minimum $\tau$ seen in the scenario with mutation and the minimum sustainable $\tau$ in the case without mutation are significantly larger than the mean-field threshold value.
-This discrepancy between the spatial and non-spatial scenarios further indicates the importance of incorporating spatial extent into epidemiological models.
+For the parameters used in Figure~\ref{fig:minmax-6apr2011}(A), this value would be 0.05, which is substantially smaller---by a factor of~4---than the lowest $\tau$ seen in the evolving spatial population.
+Consumer populations with~$\tau$ at the mean-field threshold are not sustainable in the spatial case.
+This is easily verified by numerical simulations or by using the mean-field equations for the host--consumer dynamics~\cite{aguiar2003b, aguiar2004, aguiar2003b-errata}.
+Stochastic fluctuations suppress the active phase, \emph{i.e.,} the range of parameter values which permit a living consumer population is reduced~\cite{mobilia2006b}.